 German private collection of Ch.
 Loch, Rheinland-Pfalz, since the 1950s.

-Intact, with only a small chip at the beak and a few very small surface chips; in very fine condition, with original colours.
+Intact, with only a small restoration of a chip at the tip of the beak; there are a few very small surface chips, as shown; in very fine condition, with original colours.